-The Accounts user role object stores all user records.
-So when deleting a user record, the record will need to be deleted from both the user role and the Accounts object.
+The Accounts user role table stores all user records.
+So when deleting a user record, the record will need to be deleted from both the user role and the Accounts table.

 Overwriting Changes made in the Live App or Builder